yichunzhao/hplusapp/README.md

 `return "redirect:http://www.xyz.com";`

-Redirecting is different from Forward; the first resquest doesn't return the response to the client, but going further.
-The response will be redirected to the next url and get its reposnse.
+Redirecting is different from forwarding; the original resquest doesn't return the response to the client, but its response will be redirected to another resource and get its reposnse.
+A new request is created, and redirect is normally used within Post/Redirect/Get

 *themes*